Framing Unionization on Facebook: Communication around Representation Elections in the United States: Methodological Framework

 \subsection{Patterns of Frames Usage}

-We examined how unions’ usage of discourse frames differed in election cases that were won versus lost in the days preceding the vote, and how these patterns changed afterward.
+We examined how unions’ usage of discourse frames prior to elections can contribute to the prediction of elections' outcomes, and how frame usage changed after the elections.

-To account for sparsity in posting frequency, we aggregated our measurements using a rolling window of $n_{days}=5$.
+To account for sparsity in posting frequency, we aggregated daily frame usage over short, overlapping windows of $n_{days}=5$.
 Given an active union on Facebook, for each day and each frame, we calculated (i) the number of posts containing that frame and (ii) the proportion of such posts relative to all posts on that day.
-To focus on activity around elections, for each election case, we defined two non-overlapping windows: \begin{itemize}[noitemsep] \item \textbf{Pre-election}: mean proportion of posts expressing a given frame from 7 to 3 days before the election. \item \textbf{Post-election}: mean proportion from 3 to 7 days after the election. \end{itemize} These windows exclude the election day itself—avoiding overlap caused by the rolling aggregation—while capturing both the immediate lead-up and aftermath.
+To focus on activity around elections, for each election case, we defined two non-overlapping aggregated measures: \begin{itemize}[noitemsep] \item $\text{\textbf{pre}}_{fi}$: mean proportion of posts expressing frame $f$ from 7 to 3 days before election $i$. \item $\text{\textbf{post}}_{fi}$: mean proportion of posts expressing frame $f$ from 3 to 7 days after election $i$. \end{itemize} These aggregated measures exclude the election day itself---avoiding overlap caused by the moving aggregation---while capturing both the immediate lead-up and aftermath.
+The aggregation does not introduce temporal smoothing, as analyses rely on fixed pre- and post-election summaries.

+\paragraph{Predicting Election Outcome} To examine whether the use of specific frames was associated with electoral success, we fitted a Bayesian logistic regression model to predict the electoral outcome (win vs. loss).
+In this framework, regression coefficients are estimated as posterior distributions, providing a full distribution of plausible values for each effect.
+Weakly informative priors were automatically assigned to all coefficients using the \texttt{bambi} Python package.
+The model was specified as follows:

+where $election\_win_{i}$ is the binary indicator of the outcome for election $i$, and $\beta_0$ is the intercept.
+Predictors fall into four groups: framing variables, other linguistic characteristics, traditional union-level controls, and online presence controls.

+Framing variables are captured by $\text{pre}_{fi}$, the proportion of posts prior to election $i$ using frame $f$ (diagnostic, prognostic, motivational, community, or engagement), with coefficients $\beta_f$.
+Other linguistic characteristics are represented by $\text{emo}_{ei}$, the mean predicted probability that posts prior to election $i$ expressed emotion $e$ (anger, disgust, fear, joy, sadness, surprise, or neutral), with coefficients $\beta_e$.
+We do not include topic-level predictors in this analysis because most topics are union-specific (see Results).

+Control variables $X_{ci}$ with coefficients $\beta_c$ include traditional union-level characteristics and online presence measures.
+These divided into traditional union level controls and online presence controls.
+Union-level controls comprise union size, assets, disbursements, liabilities, primary industry, organizational structure (craft vs. industrial), and the presence of a right-to-work law in the election state.
+Online presence is measured by the average number of weekly posts.
+All numerical controls are standardized.
+We also included normally distributed random intercepts for unions, $u_{\text{union[i]}} \sim \mathcal{N}(0, \sigma_u^2)$, and election states, $u_{\text{election-state[i]}} \sim \mathcal{N}(0, \sigma_u^2)$, to account for unobserved heterogeneity.